AlbertoSabater/Domain-and-View-point-Agnostic-Hand-Action-Recognition/README.md

  * pandas 1.0.3

-## Evaluate cross-domain action recognition
+## Cross-domain action recognition evaluation

 Execute the file `action_recognition_evaluation.py` to perform the cross-domain evaluation reported in the paper.
-The scripts loads skeleton actions sequences, augments them, generates sequence embeddings and performs a KNN classification.
-Final results show the accuracy calculated both with and without reference action data augmentation.
+The script loads skeleton action sequences, augments them, generates sequence embeddings and performs the KNN classification.
+Final results show the accuracy calculated both with and without motion reference set augmentation.
 Use the following flags to evaluate different datasets. `--eval_fphab`, `--eval_msra`

 To reproduce the results given in the Table III from the paper, download the cross-domain models and execute the following commands: